shashidas95/devops-assignments/README.md

-# assignments-
+# how to connect with mobaxterm with vm
 - start connection VM with mobaxterm
 - from vm start
 - ubuntu-server login ubuntu-server
 - password ***
 - open mobaxterm -> session -> remote host ip address -> check the box->ubuntu-server->ok
+# assignments-on networking

-  - how to find ip of a domain?
+- 1. how to find ip of a domain?
-- how to find router ip assigned by the ISP?
+- 2. how to find router ip assigned by the ISP?
-- how to find private ip of host machine?
+- 3. how to find private ip of host machine?
-- how to change private ip of a ubuntu machine?
+- 4. how to change private ip of a ubuntu machine?
-- check ports open in the current system?
+- 5. check ports open in the current system?
-- enable port 80 and 3306 in vm
+- 6. enable port 80 and 3306 in vm
-- download any file or software using terminal
+- 7. download any file or software using terminal
-- get web data response from terminal
+- 8. get web data response from terminal
-- install nginx webserver in the vm and access the welcome nginx         page from web browser
+- 9. install nginx webserver in the vm and access the welcome nginx  page from web browser
-- create a mysql database server in vm and access it from host machine
+- 10. create a mysql database server in vm and access it from host machine
-- replace default nginx page with an index.html page containing your name and access it from web browser
+- 11. replace default nginx welcome page with an index.html page containing your name and access it from web browser
-- display the same index.html file in "your_name.com" by utilizing hostname of vm and host machine
+- 12. display the same index.html file in "your_name.com" by utilizing hostname of vm and host machine

 Submission Guideline: Submit commands for the first four questions(for safekeeping purposes we don't recommend you to reavel your IP) and for the rest submit commands and corresponding screenshots.
 Create .sh files for each task.
 Create a documentation.pdf explaining each task with related screenshots.